 Several documents will be required to approve and set up merchant services for your brokerage.
 Once the processing has them, approval will take a day or 2.

 - Completed Application

 - Government Issued ID (Passport)

 - Screenshot of Domain Registration (Proving Domain Ownership)

-Providing the underwriters with a complete application will help increase the approval time of the account.
-Similar to other types of financial products, banking organizations need to know who they are working with to prevent the risk of any illegal activities including money laundering and terrorism.
-After a quick check of a companies financials and corporate history, most underwriters can approve an account in days and set the forex brokerage with forex merchant account services.
+Providing the underwriters with a complete application will help increase the approval time of the payment processing services.
+Like other types of financial products, banking organizations need to know who they are working with to prevent the risk of illegal activities, including money laundering and terrorism.
+After a quick check of the financials and corporate history of forex business, most underwriters can approve brokerages for payment processing in days and set up the forex brokerage with merchant account services.